bryantchakote/image_cartoonizer/README.md

 # image_cartoonizer
-Cartoonize images using traditional computer vision, then train a GAN to do it
+This project has two objectives: cartoonize images using traditional computer vision, then train a GAN to perform the same task.